iExecBlockchainComputing/documentation-tools/tools/web3mail/methods/fetchUserContacts.md

 ---
 description:
-  Use fetchUserContacts from iExec Web3Mail to get users who authorized a specific Ethereum address to email them.
+  Use fetchUserContacts from iExec Web3Mail to get users who authorized a specific address to email them.
 ---

 # fetchUserContacts